While I was at it, I checked whether she was here too.

 "..."

 "Something funny, Edward?"
 Mona asked sharply.
-"Do you want to share with the rest of us so we can laugh together?"
+"Would you like to share it with the rest of us, so we may laugh too?"

 Why me again?!

-Jayden was snickering like this was the best day of his life.
+Jayden was snickering like this was the greatest moment of his life.

 "...!"

-Jayden's smile died like someone had unplugged his soul.
+Jayden's smile died so fast it was like someone had unplugged his soul.

 His face went white.